On the Drinfeld moduli problem of p-divisible groups: Introduction

+There is another well-known local Shimura datum $(G, b, \{\mu\})$, referred to as the \emph{Lubin-Tate datum}.
+Here $G=\GL_n$, $\{\mu\}=(1, 0,\ldots, 0)$, and $[b]\in B(G, \{\mu\})$ is the unique basic element.
+In this case, the corresponding local Shimura variety again has an explicit integral model for its member $\BM^K$, where $K=\GL_n(O_F)$.
+For this local Shimura variety, we also give a positive answer to the question raised above, again in the strong form pertaining to integral models.
+This theorem is applied in the work of B.~Smithling, W.~Zhang and the second author on the Arithmetic Gan-Gross-Prasad conjecture \cite{RSZ3}.

+It should be pointed out that the two cases of integral models of $\BM^K$ considered here are essentially the only ones \emph{known explicitly}, which justifies singling out these special cases of a general problem.

 The lay-out of the paper is as follows.
-In section \ref{s:formu} we formulate our variant of Drinfeld's moduli functor and state our main results.
+In section \ref{s:formu} we formulate our moduli functor and state our main results.
 In section \ref{s:kotteis}, we discuss the conditions on the Lie algebras in the formulation of the moduli problem.
 In section \ref{s:formalmod} we establish an isomorphism between our moduli functor when restricted to $\bar k$-schemes with the original Drinfeld moduli functor.
 The main tool here is the theory of displays.
 In section \ref{s:localmod} we determine the local structure of our moduli scheme.
+Here the main tool is the theory of local models of Rapoport-Zink spaces.
 In section \ref{s:genfiber} we prove the compatibility theorem with the Drinfeld moduli functor in the generic fiber.
 This proof is due to P.~Scholze, and uses his theory of $p$-divisible groups over $O_C$, cf. \cite{SW}.
 In section \ref{s:unramified} we prove our {\it integral} representability conjecture in the case where $F/\BQ_p$ is unramified.
 The proof uses the theory of relative displays of T.~Ahsendorf.
-In the final section \ref{s:LT} we give a Lubin-Tate variant of our main theorem.
+In the final section \ref{s:LT} we give the Lubin-Tate variant of our main theorem.

 {\bf Acknowledgements} We thank P.~Scholze for explaining to us his proof of point (ii) in Theorem \ref{mainDR}, and for a critical reading of a first version of this paper.
 We also thank U.~G\"ortz for helpful discussions.